Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 This product is super gentle on curly hair, so as not to ruin your natural curl pattern and texture, and is rich with coconut oil to deliver tons of moisture to your strands.

-The formula is also super clean, so you can use it without the worry of buildup.
+The formula is also super clean, so you can use it without worrying about buildup.

 4. Pattern Beauty Hydration Shampoo